nomansheikh/laravel-one-time-operations/README.md

 php artisan operations:process --tag=awesome  // run only operations with "awesome" tag
 ```

-This is quite usefull if, for example, you want to process some of your operations before and some after the migrations:
+This is quite useful if, for example, you want to process some of your operations before and some after the migrations:

 ```text
  - php artisan operations:process --tag=before-migrations